21isenough/LightningATM/README.md

 - [ ] Reject to high amounts
 - [ ] Inform about failed scan
 - [ ] Ask for rescan of QR code
+- [ ] Find a faster solution for QR scans